marfarma/quotes-collection/readme.txt

 Main features and notes:

 * Random Quote sidebar widget with Ajax refresh feature -- you will be able to get another random quote on the same space without refreshing the web page.
-This refresh feature can be optionally turned off .
+This refresh feature can be optionally turned off.
 The widget also comes with few other options in the widget control panel.
 * A nice admin interface to add, edit and manage quotes.
 * Additional information that can be provided along with the quote: quote author, source (e.g., a book, or a website URL) and visibility.
 * Quotes can be displayed in a page using one of the tags below.